WireWolf-Developers/WireWolf-TCG-Trader/README.md

 ### How to set up the enviroment ###
 - Clone this repository
 - CD to directory you cloned the repository
+- npm cache clean (to avoid issues with npm install)
 - npm install
 - bower install